murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 # Marketplace

 All prices are in Silver Guilders, unless otherwise noted.
 Prices stated here are an average estimation.
-Actual prices may change based on location, availability, local circumstances, and your reputation.
+Actual prices may differ based on location, availability, local circumstances, and your reputation.

 10 Coppers Shavings make up 1 Silver Guilder, and 10 Silver Guilders make up 1 Golden Mark.
 Regular daily wages for someone making a modest living are around 5 Guilders a day.
 Poor people manage to scrape by on 2 Guilders a day.
 Prosperous merchants and specialized craftsmen may make up to 4 Marks a day.